Jonathan-Welham/Jonathan-Welham/README.md

 **- 🤔 Website Currently Under Construction**

 - 🔭 I’m currently working on ...
-Passion projects
+Portfolio website, Passion projects
 - 🌱 I’m currently learning ...
-Scrum methodologies, webscraping, thread/process concepts
+Scrum methodologies, webscraping, thread/process concepts, Concurrency projects
 - 👯 I’m looking to collaborate on ...
 ANYTHING
 -  I’m looking for help with ...
-Finding a job
+Getting a full time job as a Software Engineer
-- 💬 Ask me about ...
-My skillset
 - 📫 How to reach me: ... linkedIn or email
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...